 Good for: Shoppers, foodies, business travelers

 Rail line: Red

 At the opposite end of the spectrum, the Buckhead MARTA station is in one of Atlanta’s busiest corridors.
 Surrounded by office buildings, malls, hotels and restaurants, the station offers easy access to a variety of amenities and provides a glimpse of Atlanta’s wealthy Buckhead district.
 The main two attractions are Lenox Square Mall and Phipps Plaza in addition to the dining and imbibing.
-The W Hotel is a short walk away and has a rooftop bar with skyline views or check out the Bourbon Bar at the Intercontinental Hotel.
+The W Hotel rooftop is a short walk away from the Buckhead station or check out the Bourbon Bar at the Intercontinental Hotel.

-Speaking of hotels, we recommend hotels near the station if you’re looking for a place to stay outside of downtown Atlanta that is convenient to attractions and the airport via rail.
+Speaking of hotels, check out hotels near the station if you’re looking for a place to stay outside of downtown Atlanta that is convenient to attractions and the airport via rail.

 7. King Memorial

 For a more urban experience of Atlanta, the hip area around the King Memorial MARTA station is for you.
 Immediately next to the station is Oakland Cemetery, one of the largest greenspaces in Atlanta that contains fascinating tombs, famous resting places and regular events.
 Before or after your stop at the cemetery, eat at one of the cool nearby restaurants including Daddy D’z Barbecue, Augustines (lots of beer and a bocce ball court), Six Feet Under (rooftop dining/bar) and Ria’s Bluebird (breakfast/lunch with vegetarian options).